neighborhood-projects

 • Parking restrictions

-• Tree trimming along the roadside
+• Tree and/or vegetation trimming along roadside and alleyways

-Expected Duration: December 2023 – March 2024
+Expected Duration: October to December 2024

 Description: Crews will be working overhead to upgrade our distribution system to meet the growing energy needs of this area and improve service reliability.